Have you ever been questioned if you were “fit for driving”?

 How can someone increase their overall health to become more fit for driving?

 Taking into consideration like functional mechanics- how you move or should move, quick reactivity, mobility, whole-body coordination all while driving.
 The question becomes: “do you know what the signs are?
 And are you up to speed?”

-It use to be more of an aging conversation, when you get to X age then you will have to stop doing this.
+It used to be more of an aging conversation, when you get to X age then you will have to stop doing this.
 Or you will no longer be able to do that.
-But more and and more research is indicating, and heck, just look around you, it is obvious that we all need to get up to speed with our health and it may serve us all to check in with our ability to drive.
+But more and more research is indicating, and heck, just look around you, it is obvious that we all need to get up to speed with our health and it may serve us all to check in with our ability to drive.
 For not only our own safety but the safety of others.